mikeperry-tor/vanguards/README_SECURITY.md

 ClientTransportPlugin obfs2,obfs3,obfs4,scramblesuit exec /usr/bin/obfs4proxy
 ```

 Note the use of the iat-mode=2 parameter.
-Setting this (as opposed to
+Setting iat-mode=2 (as opposed to
 iat-mode=0 or 1) causes obfs4 to inject traffic timing changes into your
 outgoing traffic, which is exactly the direction you want as a service.
 The
 bridge itself does not need to have the same setting.